letendrt/Universal-Field-Editor-DATAVERSE/CSV_Excel_Sheets/README.md

 ### Marker Column

 Each CSV file must have a special marker column to identify the metadata block.
-This column should be placed after all data columns.
+This column should be placed after all data columns. <br>

 :warning: DO NOT REMOVE MARKER COLUMNS :warning:

 ### Example CSV Structure